Plan your time

 If you found this difficult

 You may struggle to organise your time or feel overwhelmed.
 You might be prone to saying yes to too many things, either due to enthusiasm or pressure.
-Breaking things down with the categories set out above can help – as can reviewing your diary/timetable and identify if you’ve overloaded yourself or created unrealistic deadlines (in which case it’s a good idea to reschedule or cut back).
-Also check if you’re setting deadlines for other people that these are feasible for them (very often our timescales are too busy for others so again cutting back or adding more time for activities is a good idea).
-Remember in many countries across the world we are still working with pandemic-related restrictions and the related impact on our work and time.
-Or the ongoing impact of the pandemic, war, fuel or food cuts.
+Breaking things down with the categories set out above can help – as can regularly checking your diary/timetable and identify if you’ve overloaded yourself or created unrealistic deadlines (in which case it’s a good idea to reschedule or cut back).

 You may also need assistance to schedule your time.
-Whether that is someone else helping to fill your diary, update appointments, remind you of events and activities, or work with you to help you plan and prioritise.
+Whether that is someone else helping to fill your diary, update appointments, remind you of events and activities, working with you to help you plan and prioritise, or ensuring you get to events and activities you’ve committed to.

-Alternatively you might not be sure what’s on the horizon, in which case it’s okay to leave space you can add to across the year.
-In fact it’s a good idea not to fill your diary now so you have space to for rest, planning, and reflection.
+Alternatively, you might not be sure what’s on the horizon, in which case it’s okay to leave space you can add to across the year.
+This may be particularly acute if you are facing redundancy.
+In fact it’s a good idea not to fill your diary now so you have space to for rest, planning, and reflection, but also to seek advice for your career progression, future opportunities, training and other necessary support.
 Block off those spaces and only fill them if absolutely necessary.
-It’s easy to be overly busy, but better for us all to pause and be still.
+It’s easy to be overly busy and understandable that panic makes us over commit ourselves, but you may find it a lot better to pause and be still before you decide or act.